MultiGA: Leveraging Multi-Source Seeding in Genetic Algorithms: Related Works

-Evolutionary algorithms (EAs) draw inspiration from natural selection and have demonstrated strong applicability not only in machine learning but also across a wide range of academic disciplines \citep{goldberg_genetic_1989}.
+Evolutionary algorithms are search algorithms inspired by natural selection and have demonstrated strong applicability across a wide range of academic disciplines \citep{goldberg_genetic_1989}.
 Candidate solutions are generated and refined through a process of evaluation, selection, and recombination, including crossover and mutation.
-Typically, the initial population is generated at random, and each solution is evaluated using a fitness function to determine which candidates are retained and combined with others to produce new “children”.
+Traditionally, the initial population is generated at random, and each solution is evaluated using a fitness function to determine which candidates are retained and combined with others to produce new “children”.
 The appeal of using these algorithms lies in the ability to efficiently navigate large, complex search spaces and identify high-quality solutions, rather than being limited to a single output.
 As newer generations of solutions are added into the population, older and less fit solutions are retired.
-Traditionally, evolutionary algorithms employ predefined rules for crossover and mutation—often arbitrary or randomized—and rely on fixed algorithmic fitness functions to evaluate candidate solutions.
+Evolutionary algorithms often employ predefined rules for crossover and mutation and rely on fixed algorithmic fitness functions to evaluate candidate solutions.
+Taken together, this framework creates powerful search algorithms.